The Fourdrinier Paper MachineJamie Sigler2021-04-10T14:50:41+01:00

 By the end of the 18th century the new industries being pioneered in Britain were creating more and more demand for paper upon which the write the records of commerce, promote the new products and educate the people using and producing them.
 With the country at war with Napoleon’s France, there was a shortage of labour for making paper and, in the new spirit of the age, mechanisation was the obvious answer to both this shortage and the increasing demand for more paper.

-The start of the solution came from the most unlikely source, France, where Louis-Nicholas Robert, an accountant at the French paper mill of Essonnes, had invented and patented, a hand operated machine for making paper in lengths of up to 12 feet.
+The start of the solution came from the most unlikely source, France, where Nicolas-Louis Robert, an accountant at the French paper mill of Essonnes, had invented and patented, a hand operated machine for making paper in lengths of up to 12 feet.
 Unable to get finance to develop his invention in France, he sold the rights to his patent to his employer Leger Didot who in turn approached his brother-in-law, John Gamble (whilst in Paris organising the exchange of prisoners) to take out an English patent and secure financial backing.

 Gamble used Robert’s original French patent drawings to secure an English patent in October 1801 and secured financial support from Henry and Sealy Fourdrinier, partners in the City stationery firm of Bloxham and Fourdrinier, in return for a one third interest in the patent rights.